 Broadcast TV stations also offer syndicated programs like Wheel of Fortune and Dr. Phil.
 Most broadcast television syndication and local programming reach a more mature audience.
 They often skew female.
 A daytime broadcast TV advertising plan will hit the Women 50+ demo perfectly.
 The network affiliates also offer programs like Good Morning America and The Today Show.

-Advertisers should only buy programs that aren’t likely to be recorded (news, live sports, and events), and they should stick with dayparts that are affordable enough to achieve solid Reach and Frequency.
+Advertisers should only buy programs that aren’t likely to be recorded (news, live sports, and events), and they should stick with dayparts that are affordable enough to achieve solid Reach and *Frequency.
 Primetime programming is out of reach for most local advertisers.
 For instance, a business with a monthly budget of $20,000 might only be able to buy four commercials in primetime because the spots could cost $5,000 each!
-Unfortunately, four commercials won’t generate enough Frequency to make the phone ring or site traffic spike.
+Unfortunately, four commercials won’t generate enough *Frequency to make the phone ring or site traffic spike.

-Broadcast TV advertising usually provides a more affordable CPM because it reaches a larger audience.
-It also airs most of the high profile sports events and award programs like the Super Bowl or the Oscars.
+Broadcast TV advertising usually provides a more affordable CPM (cost per thousand impressions) because it reaches a larger audience.
+It also airs most of the high profile sports events and award programs like the Super Bowl or The Grammys.

 There a lot of tricks of the trade to make Broadcast TV advertising work well.

 For instance, many advertisers will “flight” their ads to run two weeks on the air, then two weeks off the air.
-Flighting boosts their Frequency in a short period.
-Then during the two weeks off the air, viewers don’t realize that they haven’t seen an advertiser’s ads on-air.
+Flighting boosts Frequency in a short period of time.
+During the two weeks off the air, viewers don’t realize that they haven’t seen an advertiser’s ads on-air.
 So, when the ads resume, in double the quantity that an advertiser would have if they had stretched the ads over the full four weeks, consumers feel the Frequency spike!
 An advertising campaign flight strategy works because it makes an advertising budget stretch further and gives advertisers higher Frequency which is imperative for a local advertiser’s success on Broadcast TV.